cased/kit/README.md

 An enhanced MCP (Model Context Protocol) server that gives Cursor, Windsurf, Claude Code, and VS Code super-powered context capabilities:
 - Smart context building for any development task
 - Real-time file watching and change detection
-- Semantic code search with AI embeddings
+- AST-based pattern matching to find code by structure
 - Documentation research for any package
 - Symbol extraction and dependency analysis
 - And much more